Nebiy-Negash/Python_Automation/README.md

-# glowing-octo-computing-machine
-Notes for learning Python.
+# Notes for learning Python.